holloway/mahara-mobile/README.md

 A Mahara app for offline use.

-It's based on HTML5 and Phonegap.
+The technology is JavaScript ES6, React, Redux, and Phonegap.

 ## Smartphone Install